 How long until the heat map becomes predictive?

 Three months of monthly snapshots establish meaningful trends.
-After six months, run correlation analysis between fragility scores and subsequent incidents — that is when you tune the weights against your own data, not the defaults.
+After six months, run correlation analysis between fragility scores and subsequent incidents — that is when you tune the weights against your own data.
 Most teams see strong predictive correlation by month four.
 The practical test: retroactively score services against the last 12 months of incidents and check whether services that scored high actually had higher incident rates.
-If the correlation is weak, tune the weights before you trust the forward-looking scores.
+If correlation is weak, tune the weights before you trust the forward-looking scores.